PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

-* “Ambidexterity” can be defined as a state of being equally adapted in the use of both the left and the right hand, and also in using them at the same time.
+* &#34;Ambidexterity&#34; can be defined as a state of being equally adapted in the use of both the left and the right hand, and also in using them at the same time.

 ![View](AmbidextriousView2.0.JPG)
 ---